-In period 1, a student with one more year to go has to choose again whether to continue in college.
-If she does not continue, she gets an earnings draw y from the distribution H(y) and starts her life with debt 5x/4.
+she does not continue, she gets an earnings draw y from the distribution H(y) and starts her life with debt 5x/4.
 If she continues, she incurs another year of college expense x.
 And, as in period 0, she must choose between putting in effort or shirking.
 If she shirks, she fails with probability 1 but does not incur any effort cost in period 1 and starts life in period 2 with an earnings draw y from the distribution H(y) and a debt of 2x.
 If she puts in effort, she completes college with probability $\pi$ .
 If she succeeds in completing, she draws her life-time earnings y from the distribution M(y) and has debt of 2x.
-If she fails to complete college, she starts period 2 with an earnings draw y from H(y) and a debt of 2x.
+If she fails to complete college, she starts period 3 with an earnings draw y from H(y) and a debt of 2x.

-In order to describe individuals' decision problems in period 0 and 1 (these are the only periods in which there are decisions to be made), we will start with describing the utility (payoffs) to students at the start of period 1 (students that have one more year of college to go).
+In order to describe individuals' decision problems in period 0 and 1 (these are the only periods in which there are decisions to be made), we will start with describing the utility (payoffs) to students at the start of period 1 (students that have one more period of college to go).